cutthroat78/sionnach.xyz/content/ansible.md

 ---
 title: "Ansible"
+tags: [
+  "computing",
+  "software-engineering",
+  "devops",
+]
 ---

 ## Intro to Ansible

 ### What is Ansible

-Ansible is an open-source automation tool that can describe and build IT infrastructure with [YAML](./../../../computer-language/data-exchange/human-readable/yaml.md).
+Ansible is an open-source automation tool that can describe and build IT infrastructure with [YAML]({{< ref yaml.md >}}).
 It is one of the most popular tools for configuration.
-Its use of declarative push-based [YAML](./../../../computer-language/data-exchange/human-readable/yaml.md) that allows servers to be automated with more efficiency and less chance of human error occurring.
+Its use of declarative push-based [YAML]({{< ref yaml.md >}}) that allows servers to be automated with more efficiency and less chance of human error occurring.

 ### Things Ansible Can Do